 The Russia Investigations: 'Putin's Fine.
 He's Fine.
-We're All Fine.'
+We're All Fine'

 Contrast that with the official conclusion of the House intelligence committee, which found — at least in its written report — there wasn't evidence that Russia's attack on the election was designed to help Trump be elected.

-Yes there was, the Senate committee found, and it concurred.
+Yes, there was, the Senate committee found, and it concurred.

 This finding says more about the partisan dynamics within the People's House and the World's Greatest Deliberative Body than it does about Russian active measures.

-Note: A previous version of this story incorrectly said President Trump's Supreme Court announcement is scheduled for the night before the joint House committee meeting set for Thursday.
-The Supreme Court announcement is scheduled for Monday.